kevinjdev/Intro-To-Self-Driving-Cars/README.md

 ### How to Run
 Start Jupyter, then in the folder **Reconstructing Trajectories from Sensor Data** open the notebook **Reconstructing Trajectories.ipynb**.
 Each section of code can be run by pressing *ctrl+enter*.

+### Known Issue
+There are some deprecation issues with plotly and so the graphs don't display correctly.
+I updated the plotly import in helpers.py to be `import chart_studio.plotly as py`.
+There are a few other issues related to this I still need to fix.

+To install plotly and chart studio:

+`conda install -c plotly plotly=4.5.2`
+`conda install -c plotly chart-studio=1.0.0`

 ## Traffic Light Classifier
 I built a image classifer that performs the classifies a traffic light image as being a red, yellow, or green light.
 The recipe for classifying the images is below.